Peter Zadek: Head of theatres

 He headed up such major German theatres as the Schauspiel Bochum, where he shaped the Zadek-Era. from 1972 to 1979.
 Here he paved the career of performers, Herbert Grönemeyer, today one of the most popular singer-songwriters who was then his musical director in 1976 and also an actor in roles, such as Melchior in Wedekind's Frühlings Erwachen, and secondly Natias Neutert, who performed his One-Mensch-Theater.

 In 1984, Zadek worked at the Freie Volksbühne Berlin and got a great success with Josua Sobol’s playwright Ghetto with his discovery of the actor Ulrich Tukur (who later became staff actor within the ensemble of Deutsches Schauspielhaus) 1985–1989 at Deutsches Schauspielhaus, Hamburg.

 From 1992 to 1996 Zadek was appointed as one head among others at the Berliner Ensemble, the theater founded by Bertolt Brecht.
 After German reunification the Senate of Berlin appointed a "collective" of five stage directors to serve as Intendanten (General Administrators): Peter Zadek, Peter Palitzsch (1918–2004), Heiner Müller, Fritz Marquardt and Matthias Langhoff.
 In this former East German theater Zadek was a director who represented the West.
 Indeed, he brought with him an international team that formed a "Western invasion" which revived the Berliner Ensemble.
 In addition to bringing great actors such as Gert Voss and Eva Mattes, Zadek brought in young protégé stage directors such as British director Rosee Riggs and also appointed renowned American Berlin-based conductor Alexander Frey as Music Director of the theater.
 Frey was the first American to hold any position at the Berliner Ensemble, as well as being the theatre's first non-German Music Director; his historic predecessors include the composers Kurt Weill, Hanns Eisler, and Paul Dessau —all of them worked under Brecht.

 Opera director

 Zadek directed his first opera, Mozart's The Marriage of Figaro, in 1983.
 He also directed Kurt Weill's Aufstieg und Fall der Stadt Mahagonny at the Salzburg Festival in 1998.
+He wrote the libretto for the children's opera Timothy by Peter Ury, based on the story 'Heinzelmeier' by Theodor Storm.